ViLab-UCSD/IndoorLightEditing/README.md

           * `winMask_x.png`:
      * Create `testList.txt`.
 Add absolute path of `Example1` to its first line.
      * An example from our teaser figure can be found in [Example1]().
 3. Depth prediction.
 We use [DPT](https://github.com/isl-org/DPT) in our paper.
-Higher quality depth captured by RBGD sensor should lead to better results.
+Higher quality depth from RBGD sensor should lead to better results.
      * Download [DPT](https://github.com/isl-org/DPT) and save it in folder `DPT`
      * Run python script `testRealDepth.py`.
 Result will be saved as `depth.npy` in `Example1/input`
      ```python